 Lafayette Municipal Water

-Under the agreement, the City would receive approval of new water rates for the first time since 2001.
-It would increase annual water revenues by $3.47 million and allow the City to issue up to $19.8 million in long-term debt.
-The two-phase increase would eventually raise a residential water bill for 5,000 gallons from $12.13 to $18.03, including fire protection charges.
+The approved agreement will increase annual water revenues by $3.47 million and allow the City to issue up to $19.8 million in long-term debt.
+The two-phase increase will eventually raise a residential water bill for 5,000 gallons from $12.13 to $18.03, including fire protection charges.

-Only the City's water rates are at issue in this case.
+Only the City's water rates were at issue in this case.
 State law does not give the IURC jurisdiction over municipal sewer utilities.

 An IURC public field hearing was held in Lafayette on February 7, 2018.
 The OUCC issued a January 22, 2018 news release to announce the hearing and invite public comments.

 For more information on the rate case process, please see our infographic and our Speaking Out on Pending Cases fact sheet.